SteveLauC/Notes/database/Database_System_Concepts/Ch15_Query_Processing.md

    ![diagram](https://github.com/SteveLauC/pic/blob/main/Screenshot%20from%202024-01-07%2017-40-03.png)

-   In the above example, we assume that 3 blocks of memory is available for sorting, and one block would contain 1 record.
+   In the example depicted by the above diagram, we assume that 3 blocks of memory are available for sorting, and one block would contain 1 record.

    1. First, we repeatedly read 3 blocks, and sort them.
    2. After sorting, we have 4 files, so we cannot merge them all in a single